eddmann/eddmann.github.io/_posts/2014/2014-04-17-tuples-in-php.md

 Point(1.0, 2.5); // Point(1, 2.5)
 ```

-This new data-type can then be used to type-hint against parameters in a function/method, as shown below.
+This new data type can then be used to type-hint parameters in a function or method, as shown below.
-Note the use of the 'list' function to unpack the point into its constituent parts, before being returned in a new Point tuple.
+Note the use of the `list` function to unpack the point into its constituent parts before returning a new _Point_ tuple.

 ```php
 function process(Point $point)